hjmangalam/parsyncfp/README.md

 ## Changes

+### 1.6.4
+- fixed bug that allowed for infinite waiting for fpart to produce another chunkfile.

 ### 1.6.3
 - added check for underflow in fpart chunks; warning emitted if # of chunks is < # of rsyncs requested